- About BJSS

 To meet the ever-increasing energy demands, utilities must find new sources of energy for their customers.
 The traditional approach of building new energy infrastructures (e.g. power stations and substations) is costly and time-consuming.
 According to the American Council for an Energy-Efficient Economy (ACEEE), the levelised cost of one kWh “generated” as a result of EE is around $0.02-$0.04, while natural gas costs approximately $0.05-$0.08/kWh, and coal can cost as much as $0.15/kWh.

 No other companies are in a better position than utilities to identify consumers with intense energy usage and offer targeted EE solutions.
-In addition to new source of energy, EE can provide useful data for making decisions on bringing in premise-level solutions such as micro-generation (e.g. solar) or demand response.
+In addition to a new source of energy, EE can provide useful data for making decisions on bringing in premise-level solutions such as micro-generation (e.g. solar) or demand response.

 Due to its intermittent nature, the outputs of solar (and some other renewables) generation are much more difficult to control and predict than conventional generation methods.
 For power forecasting methods to provide accurate results, they need a wide range of accurate data, e.g. weather data (irradiance, temperature, humidity, wind), asset data (status, performance).
 Utilities will need to deploy site-specific data collecting systems in utility-scale and community solar farms to obtain accurate, site-level data to help optimise operations and trading.

-Load forecasting is not new to utilities as it has been used for operation planning and management.
+Load forecasting is not new to utilities as it has been used for operational planning and management.
 Smart meters are rolling out in the UK market, which will enable utilities to obtain accurate, premise-level energy usage data for more precise forecasting.
 Utilities can enrich these data with regional demographic data (e.g. the number and projected growth rate of electric vehicles) to enhance the results and link them with power forecasting results to further optimise operations and trading.

-In the long term, the power forecasting capability will be vital enabler for utilities’ continued competitiveness as the renewables become increasingly important.
+In the long term, the power forecasting capability will be a vital enabler for utilities’ continued competitiveness as renewables become increasingly important.
 Utilities that can effectively integrate power forecasting and load forecasting will enjoy competitive advantages in the future renewable-dominant market.

 Utilities must devise new business strategies to invest in the development of new business models and capabilities to remain competitive and adapt to the new disruptive energy market.
 New IT strategies are required to support the effective adoption of new technologies such as big data analytics, machine learning, Blockchain and the Internet of Things etc.